Argennon-Project/ascee/docs/specs.md

 #### Access Blocks

-For accessing memory locations a request needs to define a `memoryAccessMap`.
+For accessing memory locations, a request needs to define a `memoryAccessMap`.
-A `memoryAccessMap` is the sorted list of memory locations that the request will access.
-This list is a sorted list of access blocks.
-Each access block belongs to a chunk and has an `offset` and a `size` which determines the location of the block inside that chunk.
+A `memoryAccessMap` is a sorted list of memory locations that the request will access.
+These memory locations are represented by access blocks.
+Each access block belongs to a chunk and has an `offset` and a `size` which determines the accessible memory locations inside that chunk.
+Defined access blocks of a chunk must be **non-overlapping**.
 Access blocks are byte addressable and can have different access types:

 - `read_only`: